 If you’re looking for somewhere sultry to dine out or have a drink this season, these local establishments will set the table and the mood.
 [Featured image: @thefrenchroom_]

 If there’s one thing that everyone needs a little more of in their lives it’s gourmet Mexican cuisine.
 In Dallas, Javier’s is where to get it.
-Its dazzling menu features a wide array of authentic Mexican entrées, including the likes of seasoned and stuff tenderloin beef filet, charbroiled marinated quail, and slow roasted pork tenderloin.
+Its dazzling menu features a wide array of authentic Mexican entrées, including the likes of seasoned and stuffed tenderloin beef filet, charbroiled marinated quail, and slow-roasted pork tenderloin.
 After the meal, wind down inside its Cigar Room with a nightcap and cigar.

 3. Town Hearth

 Discretion is the name of the game at Atwater Alley.
-In fact the only sign post the bar has takes the form of two ambiguous As on a door in a crusty alleyway behind Henry’s Majestic.
-For those that can get past the initial sketch factor, however, a warm-lit cove of tantalizing libations await.
+In fact, the only signpost the bar has takes the form of two ambiguous As on a door in a crusty alleyway behind Henry’s Majestic.
+For those that can get past the initial sketch factor, however, a warm-lit cove of tantalizing libations awaits.
 Inside the double-A doors is a two-story dimly-lit den.
 In a seamless blend of wooden fixtures, dark leather, and antique, old-timey lighting, Atwater Alley provides a hauntingly enchanting atmosphere to enjoy an elixir.

 5. Bowen House

 Housed in a restored 1874 Victorian farmhouse, the award-winning cocktail lounge in Uptown offers top-notch libations in a cozy fireplace-lit atmosphere.
 Their dinner menu is nothing to wave a stick at either, especially if you’re in the mood to share, with dishes that include L’escargot, Charcuterie and Cheese, and Beef Tartare.